Environmental Public Health And Emergency Response (93.070)

 Renewals

-Project periods are for one to five years with 12-month renewals.
+Project periods are for 1 to 5 years with 12-month renewals.
 Throughout the project period, CDC's commitment to continuation of awards will be conditioned on the availability of funds, evidence of satisfactory progress by the recipient (as documented in required reports), and the determination that continued funding is in the best interest of the Federal Government.
-Applications must be obtained from Grants Management Officer, Procurement and Grants Office, Centers for Disease Control and Prevention.
-Telephone: (770) 488-2800.
+Solicitations are sent by the Grants Management Officer, Office of Grants Services, Centers for Disease Control and Prevention.

 Records